oresat/system-controller/docs/PartsSelection.md

 Vendor: Digi-Key
 Vendor Part No.: 1276-4902-1-ND
 [Datasheet](http://media.digikey.com/pdf/Data%20Sheets/Samsung%20PDFs/RC_Series_ds.pdf)
-Reasons: This resistor is part of the RC circuit in the hardware watchdog.
+Reasons: This resistor is part of the RC circuit in the hardware watchdog and it compliments C24 to set the time constant for the charge rate and discharge rate of the capacitor.
 Rad-hard Analogue: N/A

 **R4, R11, R47, R48, R49, R50, R51, R53, R54, R63, R64, R65, R66 Samsung RC0603FR-071KL**: